jlan84/pandas-assignment/assignment.md

 I wonder what everyone is going to the hospital for...
 Use a groupby method on the 'APR DRG Description' column and sum the Discharges.

-1. What are the top 10 reasons people are going to the hospital for, and how many people did they see.
+1. What are the top 10 reasons people are going to the hospital for, and how many people did they see?

 ## Advanced